-Option Description WPA WPA2-AES Wi-Fi Password: Specify a password for the Wi-Fi network.
-The maximum length is 64 WPA2-Mixed characters.
-WPA2-TKIP User Name: The user name for WPA2-Enterprise authentication.
+Option Description WPA Wi-Fi Password: Specify a password for the Wi-Fi network.
+The maximum length is 64 characters.
+WPA2-AES WPA2-Mixed WPA2-TKIP User Name: The user name for WPA2-Enterprise authentication.
 The maximum length is 32 characters.
 WPA2- Enterprise Password: The password for WPA2-Enterprise authentication.
 The maximum length is 32 characters.
-Enterprise • Outer Identity: Specify the WPA-2-Enterprise outer identity.
+Litterprise Outer Identity: Specify the WPA-2-Enterprise outer identity.
 This is an optional unencrypted identification used by the WPA-2-Enterprise server.
 For example: user@example.com or anonymous.
 The maximum length is 32 characters.